Policy & Legal

 A. Exemptions from preventive and diagnostic measures

-- 48 states have religious exemptions from immunizations.
-The six states that require all children to be immunized without exception for religious belief are California, Connecticut, Maine, Mississippi, New York, and West Virginia.
+- 44 states have religious exemptions from immunizations.
+The six states that require all schoolchildren to be immunized without exception for religious belief are California, Connecticut, Maine, Mississippi, New York, and West Virginia.

-- The majority of states have religious exemptions from metabolic testing of newborns.
-Such tests detect disorders that will cause mental retardation and other handicaps unless they are treated.
+- Most states have religious exemptions from metabolic testing of newborns.
+Such tests detect disorders that will cause mental retardation and other handicaps unless they are treated promptly.

-- Delaware, Illinois, Kansas, Maine, Massachusetts, New Jersey, and Rhode Island have religious exemptions from testing children for lead-levels in their blood.
+- Such states as Delaware, Illinois, Iowa, Kansas, Maine, Massachusetts, New Jersey, and Rhode Island have religious exemptions from screening children for lead poisoning.

 - California has a religious exemption from tuberculosis testing of public school teachers.
 Ohio has a religious exemption from testing and treatment for tuberculosis.
 It lets parents use “a recognized method of religious healing” instead of medical care for a child sick with tuberculosis.